databricks/spark-xml/README.md

 ## Building From Source

 This library is built with [SBT](https://www.scala-sbt.org/).
 To build a JAR file simply run `sbt package` from the project root.
-The build configuration includes support for both Scala 2.11 and 2.12.

 ## Acknowledgements